-- 4.4.1 The restructured portion of the short term as well as long-term loans may be treated as current dues and need not be classified as NPA.
+4.4.1 The restructured portion of the short term as well as long-term loans may be treated as current dues and need not be classified as NPA.
 The asset classification of these term loans would thereafter be governed by the revised terms and conditions.
-Nevertheless, banks are required to make higher provisions for such restructured standard advances as prescribed by Department of Banking Regulation from time to time.
-Further, interest income from such restructured accounts classified as 'standard assets' will be recognized as per the norms prescribed in the DBR guidelines. - 4.4.2.
-The asset classification for the remaining dues, which does not form a part of the restructured portion, will continue to be governed by the original terms and conditions of its sanction.
-Consequently, the dues from the borrower shall be classified by the lending bank under different asset classification categories viz. standard, sub-standard, doubtful and loss. - 4.4.3.
-Additional finance, if any, shall be treated as "standard asset" and its future asset classification will be governed by the terms and conditions of its sanction. - 4.4.4.
-With the objective to ensure that banks are proactive in extending relief to the affected persons, the benefit of asset classification of the restructured accounts as on the date of natural calamity will be available only if the restructuring is completed within a period of three months from the date of natural calamity.
-In the event of extreme calamity, when the SLBC/DCC is of the view that this period will not be sufficient for the branches to reschedule all the affected loans, it shall approach NABARD giving the reasons for seeking extension.
-These requests will be considered on the basis of merit of each case.
+Nevertheless, banks are required to make higher provisions for the restructured standard advances as prescribed by the Department of Banking Regulation1 from time to time.
+Further, interest income from such restructured accounts classified as 'standard assets' will be recognized as per the norms prescribed in the DBR guidelines.

+4.4.2.
+The asset classification for the remaining dues, that does not form a part of the restructured portion, shall continue to be governed by the original terms and conditions of its sanction.
+Consequently, the dues from the borrower shall be classified by the lending bank under different asset classification categories viz. standard, sub-standard, doubtful and loss.

-&lt;sup>1 Master Circular - Prudential Norms on Income recognition, Asset Classification and Provisioning pertaining to Advances
+1 Master Circular-Prudential Norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances